Handbell: History

 Handheld bells have a long history.
 Credit for the development of the modern hand bell, or "handbell", is accorded to brothers Robert and William Cor in Aldbourne, Wiltshire, England, between 1696 and 1724.
-The Cor brothers originally made latten bells for hame boxes, but for reasons unknown they began tuning their bells more finely to have an accurate fundamental tone and fitted them with hinged clappers that moved only in one plane.
-A foundry in Loughborough, Leicestershire, that originated in the 14th century became John Taylor & Co in 1784.
+The Cor brothers originally made latten bells for hame boxes, but they began tuning their bells more finely to have an accurate fundamental tone and fitted them with hinged clappers that moved only in one plane.

 Originally, tuned sets of handbells, such as the ones made by the Cor brothers, were used by change ringers to rehearse outside their towers.
-Tower bell ringers' enthusiasm for practising the complicated algorithms of change ringing can easily exceed the neighbours' patience, so in the days before modern sound control handbells offered them a way to continue ringing without causing annoyance.
+Tower bell ringers' enthusiasm for practising the complicated algorithms of change ringing can easily exceed the neighbours' patience, so in the days before modern sound control, handbells offered them a way to continue ringing without causing annoyance.
 It was also more pleasant for the ringers to learn and practise in the warmth of the local pub rather than in a cold tower in winter.
 The handbell sets used by change ringers had the same number of bells as in the towers – generally six to twelve, tuned to a diatonic scale.

+During the nineteenth century, handbell ensembles became common in England, particularly in the north.
+Major competitions, such as an annual competition held at Belle Vue Zoological Gardens between 1855 and 1925, and the Yorkshire Hand-Bell Ringers Association's contests, which they sponsored most years between 1904 and 1932, were a central feature of this era of handbell performance.
+The competition at these events was intense and drew large crowds of up to 20,000 spectators.

+Handbells were first taken to the United States by the Lancashire Bell-ringers, who contracted with P. T. Barnum to tour the United States from 1844 to 1847 as "Swiss Bell-ringers."
+Handbell ringing then became popular in Vaudeville and Chautauqua Circuit variety acts until these venues faded in importance during the early twentieth century.